vibing-ai/vibing-docs/README.md

 - Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
 - Page loads as a 404 - Make sure you are running in a folder with `docs.json`

+---

+## Feedback & Analytics

+We value your feedback!
+If you have suggestions, spot issues, or want to request new documentation, please use the feedback widget on the docs site or email us at [docs@vibing.im](mailto:docs@vibing.im).

+We use privacy-respecting analytics to understand which docs are most helpful and to continuously improve the documentation experience.
+No personal data is collected.